SteffLD50/kupujem-prodajem/README.md

 ## Instructions

-Download the repository using this command:
+Download the repository by using the command:

 ```bash
 git clone https://github.com/SteffLD50/kupujem-prodajem.git